 The loss allowances for financial assets are based on assumptions about risk of default and expected loss rates.
-The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation based on the aging, prior experiences, existing market conditions as well as forward looking estimates at the end of 31 December 2020.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation based on the aging, prior experiences, existing market conditions as well as forward looking estimates at 31 December 2021.
 Details of the key assumptions and inputs used are disclosed in Note 3.